c-chapellier/equation-solver/README.md

 - Guesses (for better convergence)

 ## Todo
-- Add support for SI units in functions
+1. Test and fix existing features for a MVP
+2. Port this compiler in a VSCode extension

+Then
 - Add support for prefix units
-- Add support for derived units
+- Better support for derived units
 - Add support for libraries

 ## References